-Jaish-e-Mohammad planned attacks after conducting reconnaissance of Doval;’s office
+Jaish-e-Mohammad planned attacks after conducting reconnaissance of Doval’s office

 New Delhi, Feb 13: The interrogation of a Jaish-e-Mohammad terrorist has revealed that the outfit had carried out a reconnaissance at the Sardar Patel Bhawan and other top areas on the basis of his handlers from Paksita.